tessa98/WomanInMusic/README.md

 When talking about genres, we can catch the singer with the most famous song according to each year's spotify and see which genre she belongs to: Selena Gomez with her album *Revival* is pop, Katy Perry with *Witness* is pop/electronic and finally, Ariana Grande with *Sweetener* that mixes several current styles.

 Regarding exaggerated values, there has not yet been any to highlight or draw attention directly, however, there are some exceptions to what I said before that make if you take the average of some values from the data, yield to one side or the other.

+Women are currently having power in the music industry and are evolving in many ways, so I think it's a good topic to discuss and investigate.